 Independent Research and Study

-Independent Research and Study are designed for CCS students who wish to conduct projects on either a business or liberal arts topic outside the traditional curriculum, such as interdisciplinary projects, extension of previous work, and topics not covered in regular course offerings.
+Independent Research and Study are designed for College of Continuing Studies students who wish to conduct projects on either a business or liberal arts topic outside the traditional curriculum, such as interdisciplinary projects, extension of previous work, and topics not covered in regular course offerings.
 To be eligible for an Independent Research and Study, a student must be a junior or a senior in good academic standing.
-Students should consult with a CCS advisor for approval.
-Refer to Independent Research and Study under the College of Business Administration or the College of Liberal Arts, Education and Sciences.
+Students should consult with a College of Continuing Studies advisor for approval.
+Refer to Independent Research and Study under the Norm Brodsky College of Businessor the College of Liberal Arts,and Sciences.